Douglas Bader, 1910 - 1982

 Flying Start (1989), 'Cocky' Dundas

-Best Foot Forward (1957), Colin Hodgkinson (another legless pilot)
+Best Foot Forward (1957), Colin Hodgkinson (another legless pilot)on the web:

 article on the Battle of Britain Site: Myths of the Battle of Britain